 8. Formal Exit Interviews with all graduates (Indirect): This process addresses all outcomes.
-Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 1st.

 While the MicroEP program receives student feedback through many channels, as a result of feedback from external reviewers during the first program review a formal exit interview policy was implemented and a script was created to help guide the interview.
+Associate Director Dr. Keith

-Associate Director Roper performs these exit interviews; then the forms are scanned and stored in both hardcopy and electronic forms.
+Roper performs these exit interviews; then the forms are scanned and stored in both hardcopy and electronic forms.

-Exit interviews were performed with seven students who graduated from the program during the 2017 calendar year.
+Exit interviews were performed by Dr. Leftwich (new associate director) and Dr. Roper (departed associated director, Dec 2018) with 9 of 14 students who graduated from the program during the 2018 calendar year.
 Participating in the exit interview has now been formalized as a requirement before final sign-off of the student's record of progress.